adjust/dev-docs/docs/ios/configuration/deep-link/deferred.md

    :::

-2. if you haven’t already done so, create an instance of the `ADJConfig` class and set a delegate on the `ADJConfig` object in your app delegate.
+2. If you haven’t already done so, create an instance of the `ADJConfig` class and set a delegate on the `ADJConfig` object in your app delegate.
 You need to set the delegate in `ADJConfig` before initializing the SDK.

    :::{tab-set-code}